 Some animals, like cats and owls, can see quite perfectly at night.
-Unfortunately for us, we were not given the same type of sight no matter how much we like to stay up into the wee hours.
+Unfortunately for us humans, we were not given the same type of sight no matter how much we like to stay up into the wee hours.
 Humans have day vision, meaning we see more clearly during the day when lots of light is present.
 So, what can you do to improve your night vision?

 Though we can see at night, our night vision isn’t as detailed or strong as our day vision, and for some people, it can be pretty bad.
-Artificial sources of light, like lamp posts and headlights are meant to help, but sometimes they can be distracting, especially when driving at night.
+Artificial sources of light, like lamp posts and headlights, are meant to help, but sometimes they can be distracting, especially when driving at night.
 Some people can’t see at night at all.
-Found commonly in older eyes, nyctalopia, otherwise known as night blindness is a serious disorder that can reduce vision at night and in low lighting.
-Luckily there are ways to prevent deteriorating night vision.
+Found commonly in older eyes, nyctalopia, otherwise known as night blindness, is a serious disorder that can reduce vision at night and in low lighting.
+Luckily, there are ways to prevent deteriorating night vision.
 You can also try these tips and tricks to treat your eyes if you’re already affected by this disorder.

 Here are some of our favorite tricks to improve your night vision.

 Before we get into saving your eyesight, it’s important to know what we’re saving it from.
 In this case, it’s night blindness.
 Despite its name, night blindness doesn’t only occur at night, but also in dim or low lighting.
 This can be a debilitating condition, leaving you helpless and dependent whenever the sun sets.

 First thing’s first; night blindness is not a disease, but rather a potential result of untreated nearsightedness, glaucoma, cataracts, diabetes or Vitamin A deficiencies.
 Be sure to get your eyes checked by a doctor at least once a year, or more frequently if you have an existing vision condition.
 Untreated eye impairments will only continue to get worse.